 It is a known fact that ayahuasca and yagé drinks consist of a pair of plants: vine or leaves of ayahuasca (Banisteriopsis caapi) and leaves of chacruna (Psychotria viridis) or oko yagé (Diplopterys cabrerana).
 The last two contain the visionary DMT molecule, while the vine produces the harmine and harmaline alkaloids.
 The molecules of the vine, due to their property of inhibiting the MAO enzymes, allow DMT to be absorbed in the gut and to manifest its visionary effects.
 This is the basic plant formula, which we can define the mother brew of ayahuasca and yagé.
 To this mother brew the natives of the Amazon have added many other plant ingredients.
 This articles looks at the wide variety of plants that shamans add to their ayahuasca brews and considers potential elements of their effects.

-The main reason for these additions is to enhance, modify, or modulate the visionary effect of the traditional drink.
+The main reason for infusing additional ayahuasca plant allies is to enhance, modify, or modulate the visionary effect of the traditional brew.

 Bringing together the data presented by the three main studies that have dealt with what plants shamans have added to ayahuasca (Pinkley, 1969; McKenna et al., 1986; Bianchi and Samorini, 1993), we have identified more than 80 plant species, but I suspect their number is greater, including perhaps between 100 and 200 species.
 Some of these plants are used extensively among the different Amazonian ethnic groups, while others are used as additives of ayahuasca or yagé by individual ethnic groups or even by individual vegetalistas, as a result of some local experiment and knowledge.